bill-ying/image-text-to-word/README.md

 - python-docx
 - pillow

-Following program must be installed on the computer
+Following program must be installed on the computer:
 - tesseract-ocr

 Example: